-- A pointer is used to call a function whose type is not compatible with the pointed-to type (6.3.2.3). - For a call to a function without a function prototype in scope, the number of arguments does not equal the number of parameters (6.5.2.2). - For call to a function without a function prototype in scope where the function is defined with a function prototype, either the prototype ends with an ellipsis or the types of the arguments after promotion are not compatible with the types of the parameters (6.5.2.2). - A function is defined with a type that is not compatible with the type (of the expression) pointed to by the expression that denotes the called function (6.5.2.2).
+UB Description 26 A pointer is used to call a function whose type is not compatible with the pointed-to type (6.3.2.3).
+For a call to a function without a function prototype in scope, the number of arguments does not equal the nu parameters (6.5.2.2).
+39 For a call to a function without a function prototype in scope where the function is defined with a function prototype, either the prototype ends with an ellipsis or the types of the arguments after promotion are not compatible with the types of the parameters (6.5.2.2).